6 Steps to Responsible Skincare

 Hello Sunshine: Why We Need Vitamin D

-We don’t get much sun here in the UK, but when we do, we really bask in it — soaking up as much vitamin D as we can.
-For the other 50 weeks of the year, we don’t get nearly enough of this immunity-boosting and bone-fortifying vitamin, so we have to find it elsewhere.
-In our guide, we run through what vitamin D is, why we need it and how to get it.
+But, for the other 50 weeks of the year, most of us don’t get nearly enough of this immunity-boosting and bone-fortifying vitamin.
+In our guide to the sunshine vitamin, we run through what vitamin D is, why we need it and how to get a boost when the weather won’t play along.

-What is Vitamin D?
+What is vitamin D?

-What happens when we’re deficient in Vitamin D?
+What happens when we’re deficient in vitamin D?

-In recent years scientists have learned that it has many other important roles in our bodies, including boosting our immune system, helping prevent cancer, decreasing the risk of diabetes, improving symptoms of depression and reducing inflammation.
+In recent years scientists have learned that vitamin D also plays many other important roles in our bodies, including boosting our immune system, helping prevent cancer, decreasing the risk of diabetes, improving the symptoms of depression and reducing inflammation.
+Vitamin D is also linked to healthy skin – more on that later.
+Having more melanin in your skin also makes creating vitamin D more difficult, so people of colour are particularly vulnerable to vitamin D deficiencies.
+This makes getting vitamin D from other sources extremely important, especially in the winter months.

-How can we get Vitamin D?
+How can we get vitamin D?

 Diet

-Vitamin D can be found in some food sources: dairy, eggs, red meat and oily fish for example, but most of us only obtain about 10% of what we need through food.
-It’s a great way to increase your levels, but you’ll need to eat them every day to have enough (no complaints from us cheese-lovers).
+However, most of us only obtain about 10% of the vitamin D that we need through food.
+Eating more of these foods is a great way to increase your vitamin D levels, but you’ll need to eat them every day to get enough (no complaints from us brie-lovers).

 Supplements